Thomas Hezmalhalch: Life and career

 Once in Indianapolis, Hezmalhalch and Lake created several new narratives about their pasts in order to cover up their involvement in recent events.
 One of these narratives involved being called to go start a ministry in Africa.
 William Seymour gave his assent to this mission, and helped Hezmalhalch and Lake stage a fund-raising event in January/February 1908 in Indianapolis.
 The group raised the necessary funds, and the mission left in April.

 Lake and Hezmalhalch started their ministry at a rental hall in Doornfontein, a Johannesburg suburb, on 25 May 1908.
 The services consisted of a mixed racial group and many who attended the first services were Zionists.
 These services formed the start of the Apostolic Faith Mission denomination (AFM) in South Africa.
 Most of the initial members were former Zionists who had been part of John Alexander Dowie's Zionist church.

 At the first meeting of the executive council of the new denomination on 27 May 1909, Hezmalhalch was elected chairman of the AFM.
 Lake was the real power in the AFM, and replaced him following a falling out in late 1909.
 Hezmalhalch, along with some other Pentecostals, accused Lake of a number of misdoings.
 Because Lake controlled the AFM executive, he quashed the charges, and Hezmalhalch was demoted to the provinces.

 Hezmalhalch was a great preacher, but he had great influence on the early Pentecostal movement in South Africa.
-After some years of inconsistency following his demotion, he returned to the United States in 1912. in 1930 he founded the CMME where his legacy has sparked the missionary flame in Africa to this day.
+After some years of inconsistency following his demotion, he returned to the United States in 1912. in 1930 he founded the CMME.